openbsd/xenocara/lib/mesa/docs/vulkan/dispatch.rst

 platform headers.

-Dispatch tables are similar to entrypoint tables except that they're de-duplicated so that aliased entrypoints have only one entry in the table.
+Dispatch tables are similar to entrypoint tables except that they're deduplicated so that aliased entrypoints have only one entry in the table.
 The device dispatch table looks like this:

 .. code-block:: c